tauri-apps/tauri-docs/docs/guides/building/windows.md

 By default Rust only installs toolchains for your machine's target, so you need to install the 32-bit Windows toolchain first: `rustup target add i686-pc-windows-msvc`.

 If you need to build for **ARM64** you first need to install additional build tools.
-To do this, open `Visual Studio Installer`, click on "Modify" of your VS Build Tools or Visual Studio installation, and in the "Individual Components" tab install the "C++ ARM64 build tools", at the time of writing the exact name in VS2022 is `MSVC v143 - VS 2022 C++ build tools (Latest)`.
+To do this, open `Visual Studio Installer`, click on "Modify", and in the "Individual Components" tab install the "C++ ARM64 build tools".
+At the time of writing, the exact name in VS2022 is `MSVC v143 - VS 2022 C++ ARM64 build tools (Latest)`.
 Now you can add the rust target with `rustup target add aarch64-pc-windows-msvc` and then use above mentioned method to comile your app:

 ```powershell